mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is a Multi-Layer-Perceptron

+#### What does a neuron compute?
+An artificial neuron calculates a "weighted sum" of its input, adds a bias ($z = Wx+b$), followed by an activation function.

+#### What is the role of activation functions in a Neural Network?

+The goal of an activation function is to introduce nonlinearity into the neural network so that it can learn more complex function i.e. converts the processed input into an output called the activation value.
+Without it, the neural network would be only able to learn function which is a linear combination of its input data.

+If we do not apply an activation function then the output signal would simply be a simple linear function.
+A linear function is just a polynomial of one degree.
+Now, a linear equation is easy to solve but they are limited in their complexity and have less power to learn complex functional mappings from data.
+A neural network without activation function would simply be a linear regression model, which has limited power and does not performs good most of the times.

+Another important feature of an activation function is also that it should be differentiable.
+We need it to be this way so as to perform backpropogation optimization strategy while propogating backwards in the network to compute gradients of error (loss) with respect to parameters (weights/biases) and then accordingly optimize weights using Gradient Descent algorithm or any other optimization technique to reduce error.

+####  How many types of activation functions are there ?

 ####  What is the cost function?

 In predictive modeling, cost functions are used to estimate how badly models are performing.
 Put it simply, a cost function is a measure of how wrong the model is in terms of its ability to estimate the relationship between X and y.
 This is typically expressed as a difference or distance between the predicted value and the actual value.
 The cost function (you may also see this referred to as loss or error) can be estimated by iteratively running the model to compare estimated predictions against "ground truth", i.e., the known values of $y$.